 Victoria Miro is delighted to present a new body of sculptures by Japanese artist Yayoi Kusama dedicated to her iconic depiction of pumpkins.

-This major new series of bronze sculptures on display in the gallery's unique water garden has been two years in the making and marks the first time the artist has worked with bronze on such a large scale.
+The exhibition comprises a major new series of bronze sculptures on display in the gallery's unique water garden.
+The bronze pumpkins have been two years in the making and mark the first time the artist has worked with bronze on such a large scale.